eugeneburdick/ScribbleStack/docs/index.rst

 Have you recently purchased Trend Micro but are unsure how to install and activate it?
 You're not alone.
 Many users search online to **Install Trend Micro Already Purchased and proceed to activate trend micro properly without facing hurdles.
 Whether you bought it from a retail store or online, this guide walks you through everything step-by-step.
 You’ll learn how to download the setup, run the installation, and activate Trend Micro on your device successfully.

-If your goal is to 'Install Trend Micro Already Purchased <https://www.trendmicro.com.au/activate>`_** and enjoy its robust cybersecurity features, this post is your complete walkthrough.
+If your goal is to `Install Trend Micro Already Purchased <https://www.trendmicro.com.au/activate>`_ and enjoy its robust cybersecurity features, this post is your complete walkthrough.

 Where to Begin: Visit Trend Micro Activation Page
 -------------------------------------------------